If the sun is shining start thinking of boilers because you can save money by doing winter things in the summer.

 Insulation is absolutely essential for all homes, particularly in the winter.
 Proper insulation keeps your house warmer, it saves energy and it saves you money as well.

 The Energy Saving Trust has worked out that if you increase you insulation in the loft from 0 or 50 mm to 270mm it would normally cost about £250 to install, but that could save you up to £145 per year on your heating bill.
 To help you with the cost of this British Gas are offering FREE loft insulation and FREE cavity wall insulation so it well worth checking to see if your home is elible.

 Clean the gutters

-Frost and snow reek havoc with your gutters.
+Frost and snow wreak havoc with your gutters.
 Frozen autumn leaves add significant weight to the gutters which can result in cracks – damaging your gutters.
 If you don’t unblock your gutters it can send rain water trickling down the side of your house, which can lead to damp, rot and rust spreading throughout your house.

 Double glaze the windows